soarecostin/blade-form-components/README.md

 [![Build Status](https://scrutinizer-ci.com/g/soarecostin/blade-form-components/badges/build.png?b=master)](https://scrutinizer-ci.com/g/soarecostin/blade-form-components/build-status/master)
 [![Total Downloads](https://img.shields.io/packagist/dt/soarecostin/blade-form-components.svg?style=flat-square)](https://packagist.org/packages/soarecostin/blade-form-components)

 This package allows to you build forms in blade in a clean and easy way.
 It provides a `@form` directive that you can use in Blade in order to render forms.
-The forms can be rendered in *Bootstrap* or *Bulma*.
+The forms can be rendered in *Bootstrap*, *Bulma* or *Tailwind*.

 ## Installation